 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels through the ground, it dissolves naturally occurring minerals.
 In some cases, water can pick up substances resulting from the presence of animals or human activity, as well as radioactive materials.
-Contaminants that may be present in water before any treatment
+Contaminants that may be present in water before any treatment include:

-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic
+Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

 Inorganic contaminants, such as salts and metals, which can be naturally occurring or may result from urban storm water runoff, industrial or domestic wastewater discharges, oil or gas production, mining, or farming.
+Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial es and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

-Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water
+Pesticides and herbicides, which may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses